Bluetooth for Asset Tracking

 What’s so exciting about it?
 For a start, the Bluetooth SIG is intentionally building its technology to allow for effective yet inexpensive tracking of nearly any item.
 The upcoming Bluetooth v5.1 specification is going to significantly increase the location accuracy of tracked assets.
 Combine sensor/beacon data with edge filtering and processing capabilities to take Asset Tracking to the next level.

 Interoperable and Affordable

-- Anticipating peak times – Locating important items is a common use, but understanding the traffic and utilization pattern of an item being used – such as a wheelchair in a hospital – elevates asset tracking to a next level of value.
+- Anticipating peak times.
+Locating important items is a common use, but understanding the traffic and utilization pattern of an item being used – such as a wheelchair in a hospital – elevates asset tracking to a next level of value.

-- Improving resource allocation – In the hospital example, a cache of mission critical assets can be kept in the right place, at the right time, to reduce the cost of operations.
+- Improving resource allocation.
+In the hospital example, a cache of mission critical assets can be kept in the right place, at the right time, to reduce the cost of operations.

-Finally, in January of 2019, the Bluetooth SIG announced the Core Specification v5.1 for “Continuous Tone Extensions.”
-The result is that application location accuracy levels that were previously measured within the range of a meter can now be detected down to the centimeter!
+In January 2019, the Bluetooth SIG announced the Core Specification v5.1 for Continuous Tone Extensions.
+The result is that application location accuracy levels that were previously measured within a meter range can now be detected down to the centimeter!

 This allows for a more precise and accurate location result without the drawbacks of a traditional range-based approximation.
 The new specification does require significant hardware changes to use.
 Expect that it will take several quarters before becoming commercially available in hardware.
 Continuous Tone Extensions hold a lot of promise for future development of Intelligent Asset Tracking solutions.